 This class is a community whose success is dependent on everyone's participation.
-Also, there is a strong correlation between class attendance and grades.
+Also, there is a strong correlation between class engagement and grades.
 Therefore, participation is vital for your achievement.
-Even though this is an online class, you will still engage with your classmates and instructor through a series of engagement and participation activities that will be worth 300 points total.
+Even though this is an online class, you will still engage with your classmates and instructor through a series of engagement and participation activities (discussion posts, knowledge checks and peer reviews) that will be worth 350 points total.